+Calvyn Gardner Position(s) Held at the Company São Paulo, Brazil Co-Chair, Co-Chief Executive Officer and also a member of the Technical Committee of the 58 years Board.
+Director Since: Principal Occupation for the Past Five Years May 2018 Chief Executive Officer of the Company since May 1, 2018; Chief Executive Officer of Sigma Holdings since June 2017 Biography For nearly 20 years, Mr. Gardner has held executive positions at global and junior mining companies such as Anglo American Group and Trans Hex Group.
+Mr. Gardner also was a co- founder and managing partner of Hardac Investments, a private equity firm focused on investing In junior mining companies in Anica.
+Hardac's major co-investors included Lazare Rapian Holdings (South Africa's largest Black Economic Empowerment Group) in Johannesburg.
+Mr. Gardner's extensive global career also includes positions such as General Manager of Operations at Highveld Steel and CEO at Trans Hex Group.
+Mr. Gardner has an MBA University of South Africa as well as a Bachelor of Science Degree in Electrical Engineering from the University of the Witwatersrand.
+Common Shares Held Nil (1) RSUs Granted (2) 3,000,000

+Ana Cristina Cabral- Position(s) Held at the Company

-Calvyn Gardner São Paulo, Brazil 58 years Position(s) Held at the Company Co-Chair, Co-Chief Executive Officer and also a member of the Technical Committee of the Board.
+São Paulo, Brazil 51 years Co-Chair, Co-Chief Executive Officer, and Chair of the ESG Committee, and also a member of the Finance and Corporate Governance, Nomination and Compensation Committees of the Board.

-Director Since: May 2018 Principal Occupation for the Past Five Years Chief Executive Officer of the Company since May 1, 2018; Chief Executive Officer of Sigma Holdings since June 2017
+Director Since: June 2018 Principal Occupation for the Past Five Years

+Managing Partner at A10 Investimentos

 Biography

-For nearly 20 years, Mr. Gardner has held executive positions at global and junior mining companies such as Anglo American Group and Trans Hex Group.
-Mr. Gardner also was a co-founder and managing partner of Hardac Investments, a private equity firm focused on investing in junior mining companies in Africa.
-Hardac's major co-investors included Lazare Kaplan International in New York (one of DeBeers' largest customers in the US) and Mvelaphanda Holdings (South Africa's largest Black Economic Empowerment Group) in Johannesburg.
-Mr. Gardner's extensive global career also includes positions such as General Manager of Operations at Highveld Steel and CEO at Trans Hex Group.
-Mr. Gardner has an MBA from the University of South Africa as well as a Bachelor of Science Degree in Electrical Engineering from the University of the Witwatersrand.

-Common Shares Held

-Nil (1)

-RSUs Granted (2)

-3,000,000

-Ana Cristina Cabral- Gardner Position(s) Held at the Company São Paulo, Brazil 51 years Co-Chair, Co-Chief Executive Officer, and Chair of the ESG Committee, and also a member of the Finance and Corporate Governance, Nomination and Compensation Committees of the Board.
-Director Since: June 2018 Principal Occupation for the Past Five Years Managing Partner at A10 Investimentos Biography Mrs. Cabral-Gardner has over 20 years of experience as a senior banker at global investment banks in New York, London and São Paulo.
+Mrs. Cabral-Gardner has over 20 years of experience as a senior banker at global investment banks in New York, London and São Paulo.
 Mrs. Cabral-Gardner is a former Head of Lat.
 Am.
 Capital Markets at Goldman Sachs in New York and a former Managing Director at the firm.
 Mrs. Cabral-Gardner has been involved in a large number of transactions over her career, totaling more than US\$100 billion, five of which won the prestigious IFR "Deal of the Year" award, including the privatization of Vale in 1996 and the acquisition of Inco by Vale in 2006.
-Mrs.

-Cabral-Gardner has an MBA degree from Columbia Business School and a Master in Finance degree from London Business School.
-Mrs. Cabral-Gardner serves on the Advisory Board of Columbia University Global Centers and is a board member of The American School of São Paulo.
+Mrs. Cabral-Gardner has an MBA degree from Columbia Business School and a Master in Finance degree from London Business School.
+Mrs. Cabral-Gardner serves on the Advisory Board of Columbia University Global Centers and is a CCEC board member of The American School of São Paulo.

 Common Shares Held

 Nil (1)

 RSUs Granted (2)

-3,000,000

-Note: (1) Mr. Gardner and Ms. Cabral are quota holders in A10 FIA.
-A10 Investimentos Ltda., which is the portfolio manager of A10 FIA, has the sole and independent voting decision regarding the holdings of the A10 FIA.
+Note: (1) Mr. Gardner and Ms. Cabral are quota holders in the A10 Fund.
+A10 Investimentos Ltda., which is the portfolio manager of the A10 Fund, has the sole and independent voting decision regarding the holdings of the A10 Fund.